StyraHem/pyShelly/README.md

 # pyShelly

-Library for Shelly smart home devices
+Library for Shelly smart home devices.
+Using CoAP for auto discovery and status updates.

 ## Features:
 - Discover devices